 Headquarters & Office Buildings

-Between the two towers will be a seventh-floor courtyard planted with palm trees.
-The walls facing the Palm Court will be of the same technology as the red walls, but will use white glass to give the courtyard a light, ethereal quality.
-This outdoor space will offer views of the Hollywood Hills to the north, and the Green and Blue Buildings and public plaza to the south.
+At the eighth floor, between the two towers, is a courtyard verdant with palm trees.
+The walls facing the Palm Court are of the same technology as the red walls, but use white glass to give the courtyard a light, ethereal quality.
+This outdoor space offers views of the Hollywood Hills to the north, and the Green and Blue Buildings and public plaza to the south.
 The West Tower is raised above grade to provide vehicular entrance to a covered motor court below the Palm Court.
-The walls of the Motor Court will be of lighted channel glass.
-Each tower will have separate lobbies at both the Motor Court and Palm Court levels.
+The walls of the Motor Court are illuminated channel glass.
+Each tower has separate lobbies at both the Motor Court and Palm Court levels.

-Like the previous two Pacific Design Center buildings, the Red Building will be clad in glass.
-While the glass of the earlier buildings was opaque, the façade of the Red Building includes both transparent and fritted glass.
-To create a taut, all-glass appearance, the red glass is held in its aluminum frames with silicone.
+In keeping with the previous two Pacific Design Center buildings, the Red Building is clad in transparent and fritted glass.
+To create a taut, all-glass appearance, the glass is held in its aluminum frames with silicone.